Micromagnetic simulations for magnetic multipoles: Introduction

-In ferromagnetic systems, micromagnetic models have been extensively used to overcome the limitation of numerical atomistic simulations~\cite{brown_micromagnetics_1963, fidler_micromagnetic_2000, abert_micromagnetics_2019}.
+While analytical models have captured certain aspects of domain-wall motion, a comprehensive and spatially resolved description, which is essential both at mesoscopic scales and for inherently two-dimensional and three-dimensional domain-wall dynamics, requires numerical approaches \cite{yamane_dynamics_2019, wu_current-driven_2024, zhang_antiferromagnetic_2016, baltz_antiferromagnetic_2018, li_chiral_2019}.
+In ferromagnets, micromagnetic simulations bridge atomic‑scale physics and device‑scale phenomena by treating magnetization as a continuous field over finite volumes~\cite{brown_micromagnetics_1963, fidler_micromagnetic_2000, abert_micromagnetics_2019}.
 This approach uses a representative magnetization for a finite volume and associated energy terms based on continuum theory, allowing for efficient computation with a good balance between detail and computational feasibility, even though some atomic-scale details are lost.
 This approach has also been extended to ferrimagnets and collinear antiferromagnets, facilitating studies of mesoscopic domain structures, domain-wall motion, magnetization switching, and terahertz oscillations~\cite{puliafito_micromagnetic_2019,atxitia_landau-lifshitz-bloch_2012,suess_micromagnetic_2002}.
-While several studies have explored octupole domain-wall motion, the comprehensive exploration of non-uniform octupole or higher-order multipole dynamics via micromagnetic methods remains largely unexplored~\cite{yamane_dynamics_2019, wu_current-driven_2024}.
+However, a general micromagnetic framework for multipoles in non-collinear magnets remains insufficiently explored~\cite{yamane_dynamics_2019, nomoto_cluster_2020, wu_current-driven_2024}.
 With recent demonstrations of domain-wall motion in non-collinear antiferromagnets, investigating non-uniform magnetization dynamics on the micrometer scale has become both imperative and timely~\cite{wu_current-driven_2024}.